-While the finance literature may have a somewhat uniform definition of free cash flow (FCF), as the literature review below indicates, the accounting literature has a wide variety of definitions of FCF.
-The objective of this paper is to empirically identify which accounting definition of FCF has the highest information content, or the most value relevant, for the healthcare sector of the economy.
+While the finance literature may have a somewhat generally accepted definition of free cash flow (FCF), as the literature review below indicates, the accounting literature has a wide variety of definitions of FCF.
+The objective of this study is to empirically identify which accounting definition of FCF has the highest information content, or the most value relevant.
 This study aims to provide two contributions to the literature.
-First, identification of a specific definition of FCF that is most relevant to accounting information users in terms of predicting stock price changes as this would help investors make better decisions.
-Since the major objective of financial reporting is to provide information that is useful for decision-making, the first contribution of this study would enhance the objective of accounting.
-Second, the results of this study may have major implications for financial accounting standard setters.
-While the Financial Accounting Standards Board (FASB) requires companies, in Statement of Financial Accounting Standard (SFAS) No. 95, to report Cash Flow from Operations (CFO) on the Statement of Cash Flows (SCF), it has so far discouraged companies from reporting CFO per share.
-The FASB is concerned that requiring, or even encouraging, companies to report CFO per share may be construed by some that it is moving away from accrual-basis accounting toward cash-basis accounting.
-Thus, it requires companies to report Earnings per Share (EPS), which is based on accrual accounting, on the face of the Income Statement (I/S) but discourages companies from reporting CFO per share on the face of the SCF or anywhere else in the annual report.
-The results of this study might encourage the FASB to require companies to report a specific definition of FCF (but not FCF per share) in the body of the SCF or in the supplementary disclosures at the bottom of the SCF, together with cash paid for income taxes and cash paid for interest expense.
+First, it attempts to identify a specific definition of FCF that is most relevant to accounting information users in terms of predicting future changes in stock prices as this would help retail investors make better decisions.
+The study focuses the attention on retail investors as opposed to other users of financial statements, such as institutional investors or bank lenders, because retail investors, on average, are less sophisticated users of financial statements and may be more easily confused by the different definitions of FCF used by various companies.
+Prior research finds that, as of 2005, 57 million U.S. households owned stock and that retail investors owned 26% of all equities (Harris 2010).
+Since the major objective of financial reporting is to provide information that is useful for decision-making, the first contribution of this study is to enhance the objective of accounting.
+Second, the results of this study may have major implications for financial accounting standard setters, such as the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB).
+While the FASB, in Statement of Financial Accounting Standard (SFAS) No. 95, and the IASB, in International Accounting Standard (IAS) No. 7, require companies to report Cash Flow from Operations (CFO) on the Statement of Cash Flows (SCF), they have so far discouraged companies from reporting CFO per share.
+The FASB and the IASB are concerned that requiring, or even encouraging, companies to report CFO per share may be construed by some that they are moving away from accrual-basis accounting toward cash-basis accounting.
+Thus, they require companies to report Earnings Per Share (EPS), which is based on accrual accounting, on the face of the Income Statement (I/S) but discourage companies from reporting CFO per share on the face of the SCF or anywhere else in the annual report.
+The results of this study might encourage accounting standard setters (e.g., the FASB and IASB) to require companies to report a specific definition of FCF (but not FCF per share) in the body of the SCF or in the supplementary disclosures at the bottom of the SCF.
+SFAS No. 95 already requires companies to disclose cash paid for income taxes and for interest expense at the bottom of the SCF.
+Perhaps, the FASB would require companies to disclose FCF together with these two items.
 This requirement would prohibit companies from voluntarily disclosing FCF of whatever definition they prefer.
-Adhikari and Duru 2006 report that companies that voluntarily disclose FCF information use a wide variety of definitions of FCF (apparently, each company is using the definition that shows the highest amount of FCF) and these companies, on average, are less profitable and more leveraged than other firms in their own industries.
-Having all companies, in a given industry, reporting FCF that is calculated in the same way would enhance comparability of accounting information across firms.
-Because companies in a specific industry may spend more cash for capital expenditure or other investing activities than companies in a different industry, the author focuses the investigation in this study on one industry, healthcare.
-Also, the healthcare industry is selected for the study because some argue that the cash flow of healthcare companies will be significantly affected by the implementation of the Patient Protection and Affordable Care Act (PPACA), commonly called Obamacare (or the federal health care law.)
-The results of this study before the implementation of PPACA may be used as a benchmark against which the results of future studies may be compared.
-Furthermore, comparability in one specific industry is one of the enhancing qualitative characteristics of useful financial information as stated in FASB's SFAC No. 8.
+Adhikari and Duru (2006) report that companies that voluntarily disclose FCF information use a wide variety of definitions of FCF (apparently, each company is using the definition that shows the highest amount of FCF) and these companies, on average, are less profitable and more leveraged than other firms in their own industries.
+Having companies report FCF that is calculated in the same way would enhance comparability of accounting information across firms.
+Comparability is one of the enhancing qualitative characteristics of useful financial information as stated in FASB's SFAC No. 8.
 The remaining sections of the paper cover the literature review, the proposed model, sample, statistical results, conclusions, and limitations of the study, respectively.
 The final section provides some suggestions for further research.